The Moffatts: 1998–2000: Chapter I: A New Beginning and Submodalities

 In 2000, they appeared on the Disney Channel show So Weird in the episode "Destiny".
 The Moffatts also appeared frequently on The Sally Jessy Raphael Show and The Maury Povich Show.
 During their stay in Köln, Germany, The Moffatts met a young German guitar player, and German teen idol Gil Ofarim and co-wrote with him what was to be his breakout first single, "If You Only Knew".
-The Moffatts sang O Canada at the 1999 Major League Baseball All-Star Game.
-In 1999 The Moffatts were awarded Fan Favourite Band of the Year at the iHeartRadio Much Music Video Awards.
+The Moffatts sang "O Canada" at the 1999 Major League Baseball All-Star Game.
+In 1999, The Moffatts were awarded Fan Favourite Band of the Year at the iHeartRadio Much Music Video Awards.

 The follow-up album Submodalities was released in October 2000, and contained a more classic/harder-edged rock flavor than typical "boy band" fare.
 The transition between the bubblegum pop of their prior album and the harder edge of the new was captured in the 2001 documentary, The Moffatts: Closing of Chapter One.
 The Moffatts wrote or co-wrote almost all of the songs on the album.
 Bob Rock, who has produced albums for such superstars as Metallica and Bon Jovi, produced Submodalities.
 The album was also certified platinum by the CRIA for selling over 100,000 copies.
 The first single, "Bang Bang Boom" at that time was the fastest rising single to No. 1 in Canadian music history and topped the retail singles chart in Canada.
-The Moffatts sang O Canada at the 2000 NBA All-Star Game.
+The Moffatts sang "O Canada" at the 2000 NBA All-Star Game.
 The Moffatts hosted the Juno Awards of 2000.

-From 1998 to 2000 The Moffatts were one of the biggest selling act in South East Asia.
+From 1998 to 2000, The Moffatts were one of the biggest selling act in South East Asia.
 The band stayed at the top of the charts in the Philippines, Thailand, Taiwan, Malaysia, and Indonesia throughout this period of time.
-They also completed a couple of firsts - The band shared the stage with Aqua for the first ever paid concert by an international artist in Shanghai, China, and the first ever out door stadium show in Ho Chi Minh City, Vietnam.
-At the time The Moffatts were the biggest selling international band of all time in the Philippines, a title they will likely never relinquish as record sales are now a thing of the past.
+They also completed a couple of firsts – the band shared the stage with Aqua for the first ever paid concert by an international artist in Shanghai, China, and the first ever out door stadium show in Ho Chi Minh City, Vietnam.
+At the time The Moffatts were the biggest selling international band of all time in the Philippines, a title they will likely never relinquish as sales will possibly never return to a high.